 This may be hard to believe.
 Today, less than 20% of North American consumers regularly make mobile payments, with millennials and high-income earners more likely than others.
-Yet it’s predicted that this year alone, mobile payments will triple in the U.S., for an estimated $27.05 billion in mobile payment transactions.
+Yet it’s predicted that mobile payments will triple in the U.S. this year alone, for an estimated $27.05 billion in mobile payment transactions.

 There are other signs that mobile payments are set to explode.
 Android Pay and Apple Pay lead the way with mobile payment, and financial institutions like American Express and Chase Bank are interested in getting involved in mobile payment.

-One main reason that mobile payment adoption has been lower in the U.S. compared to developing countries is security concerns.
-If the wave of enthusiasm developing countries have for mobile payment is going to hit the U.S., these security concerns will need to be addressed.
+Security concerns are one main reason mobile payment adoption has been lower in the U.S. compared to developing countries.
+If the wave of enthusiasm in developing countries for mobile payment is going to hit the U.S., these security concerns will need to be addressed.

 Millennials are the most likely to use mobile payment systems in part because they are less likely to have security concerns about using e-money.
 But for e-money to become more widespread, consumers of all ages will have to feel comfortable and secure.

-It’s not only consumers who are questioning the security of mobile payments – many cybersecurity experts are concerned, too.
+It’s not only consumers who question mobile payments’ security – but many cybersecurity experts are also concerned.
 In a 2015 survey of more than 900 cybersecurity professionals, nearly half of these experts said mobile payments are not secure and carry significant risks.
 Nearly 90% of them expected the number of mobile payments data breaches to increase in the next year.

-So if both consumers and cybersecurity experts are concerned about mobile payment security, what is being done to address it?
+So, what is being done to address if both consumers and cybersecurity experts are concerned about mobile payment security?

 Despite these security concerns, global payment and transaction startups are chomping at the bit to launch mobile payment apps.
 In the first three quarters of 2014 alone, 75 funding deals raised more than $1 billion for mobile payment apps.